candera/causatum/README.md

 Even that isn't quite right, since the delays are fixed, but in the real world delays vary.
-Further, there's no real reason that a state like :home-page can't have more than one follow-on state, for instance to model an asynchronous event.
+Further, there's no real reason that a state like :home can't have more than one follow-on state, for instance to model an asynchronous event.

 causatum attempts to provide a library with exactly those